WenPai-org/wpblog-location/readme.txt

 ###Install WP Blog Location form within WordPress###

 1. Visit the plugins page within your dashboard and select ‘Add New’;
-2. Search for ‘Blog Location’;
+2. Search for ‘WPblog Post’;
-3. Activate Blog Location from your Plugins page;
+3. Activate WPblog Post from your Plugins page;
 4. Go to ‘after activation’ below.